Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 2. Cloud Security:- It is becoming increasingly important for organizations to secure their cloud computing systems as they adopt cloud computing.
 A cloud security strategy includes cyber security solutions, controls, policies, and services that help to protect an organization’s entire cloud deployment (applications, data, infrastructure, etc.) against attack.

 3. Endpoint Security:- Data should be micro-segmented whenever possible according to the zero-trust security model.
-Mobile workforces can be protected through endpoint security.
+Endpoint security can protect mobile workforces.

 4. Mobile Security:- Businesses are exposed to malicious apps, zero-day attacks, phishing, and instant messaging (IM) attacks from mobile devices such as tablets and smartphones, which are often overlooked.